The-3Labs-Team/php-cloudflare-analytics/README.md

 This package is a simple PHP client for the Cloudflare Analytics GraphQL API.

+> ⚠️ **Note:** This package is not official and is not affiliated with Cloudflare.
+It is a community-driven package.

+> 🚨 **Note 2:** This package is under development and is not ready for production.

 ## Installation

 You can install the package via composer: